amentumspace/atmosphere_api_validation/validation_goce_mission/README.md

 # Batch analysis

 Generate validation plots for a 7 day period commencing on the 13th of each month in 2012.
-NOTE: This will exceed the maximum number of API calls under the research plan and will only work with dedicated API server or on-premises deployment.
+NOTE: This may exceed the maximum number of API calls under the trial plan, contact team@amentum.space for commercial access plans.

     bash batch_run.sh